Exchange Unified Messaging Online migration support

 You do not need to migrate your users to online for the voicemail service migration.
-However, for on-premises users to leverage the cloud-based voicemail service, a hybrid topology is must be established.
+However, for on-premises users to leverage Phone System voicemail service, a hybrid topology is must be established.

-Admins can start migrating their Auto Attendants from ExchUMO to the Cloud Auto Attendant at any time.
-See Set up a Phone System auto attendant for more details.
-Microsoft plans to deliver additional Auto Attendant capabilities that customers consider critical for their migration by March 2019.
-Admins should evaluate the feature set and migrate their Auto Attendant instances accordingly.
+Admins can start migrating their auto attendants from ExchUMO to the Cloud auto attendant at any time.
+See Set up a Cloud auto attendant for more details.
+Microsoft continues to deliver additional auto attendant capabilities that customers may consider required for their migration, admins should evaluate the feature set and migrate their auto attendant instances accordingly.
 For feature-list comparison, see the ExchUMO and Azure cloud-based services feature matrix.

 Plan for your voicemail post-migration validation and testing

-Voicemail migration is Microsoft driven; Admins are not required to do anything, given that the pre-requisite hybrid topology is established.
-Microsoft will perform the required validation and testing to make sure users’ voicemail migration is not disrupted; however, admins are encouraged to perform testing and validation on their side.
+Voicemail migration is Microsoft driven.
+Admins are not required to do anything, given that the pre-requisite hybrid topology is established.
+Microsoft performs the required validation and testing to make sure users’ voicemail migration is not disrupted.
+Admins are encouraged to perform testing and validation on their side.
 See Suggested test plan and post-migration validation for admins for a recommended test plan.